 In this post I share some of the main points that came up in these workshops to make it easier for you to start writing your life story.

 Firstly, what is the difference between memoir and autobiography?

-When I recently told a friend that I am writing a memoir he looked at me like I am nuts.
+When I told a friend that I am writing a memoir he looked at me like I am nuts.
 I could literally see what he was thinking: you are not famous.
 Who do you think would be interested in your memoir?

 Famous people write autobiographies, I told him.
 Ordinary people write memoir and it happens to be one of the most popular genres at the moment.
 An autobiography chronicles a person’s entire life story, from childhood to the present.
 A memoir, by contrast, is about a life event that has profoundly changed the writer and carries a universal lesson.

 As memoir coach Marion Roach Smith puts it, it’s not what you did in your life but what you did with it that makes for an interesting story.

 The best memoirs are often stories about adversity overcome and how that has made the writer grow and find deeper meaning in life that has universality.

 A good memoir is written as narrative non-fiction, which simply means it’s a true story (non-fiction) written like a novel adhering to narrative conventions of plot, clear story line that builds to a climax and follows a story arc.
 The people you write about in a memoir become characters and are developed like characters in a novel would be, ie. through narrative (description) intermixed with scenes (action and dialogue anchored in place and time).

 In a memoir, unlike in an autobiography, you include only the stories and experiences that are directly relevant to the book’s message and central question.

 Writing your life story doesn’t have to be this complicated, but do try to write it with the reader in mind.
 Tell your story in a way that will allow your reader to emotionally relate to your story and to identify with you, the protagonist.